 The Persians then helped the Spartans, with the collapse of the coalition, loss of the Athenian empire, and increased power for Sparta, as results.

-In 386, the war ended with Persian intervention known as The King's Peace named for the agreement Artaxerxes reached with the Greeks to leave them alone in exchange for their recognizing that Cyrus and cities in Asia belonged to him. or Peace of Antalcidas, named for a Spartan involved in the negotiations.
+In 386, the war ended with Persian intervention.
+It was known as The King's Peace, named for the agreement Artaxerxes reached with the Greeks to leave them alone in exchange for their recognizing that Cyrus and cities in Asia belonged to him.
+It was also called the Peace of Antalcidas, named for a Spartan involved in the negotiations.